Child Protection Policy

 Application

-This policy applies to all University staff members.
+This policy applies to staff members who provide children’s services.

 Purpose

-Certain contracts and funding arrangements for the University to provide children’s services require the University to adopt a child protection policy that complies with section 19 of the Vulnerable Children Act 2014 (“child protection policy contracts”).
+Certain contracts and funding arrangements for the University to provide children’s services require the University to adopt a child protection policy that complies with section 19 of the Children’s Act 2014.
 The purpose of this policy is to comply with these requirements.

 Introduction

-This policy outlines the procedures to be followed by University staff members who suspect child abuse in the course of providing children’s services under child protection policy contracts
+This policy prescribes what needs to be done and the procedures to be followed by staff members who suspect child abuse or have well-being concerns about a child while providing children’s services.

 Policy

-1. All University staff members involved in delivering children’s services under child protection policy contracts must be aware of relevant child protection practices and must read this policy.
+1. All staff members involved in delivering children’s services must be aware of relevant child protection practices and must read and follow this policy.

 - their line manager or another manager

-2. The Registrar will determine whether to report the suspected child abuse to the chief executive of Oranga Tamariki - Ministry for Children, the New Zealand Police, or another appropriate agency, and/or appoint an investigator.
+- determine whether to refer the report to Oranga Tamariki, the New Zealand Police, or another appropriate agency, and/or appoint an investigator;

-3. Where appointed by the Registrar, the investigator is to:
+8. Where an investigator is appointed by the Registrar under item 7, the investigator is to:

 - manage all privacy and confidentiality issues